 Another part of the pilot assembly, the thermocouple is a safety feature that automatically opens and closes the gas valve when necessary.

-A flammable vapor sensor is another safety device that detects flammable vapors, such as gas or ammonia.
+flammable vapor sensor is another safety device that detects flammable vapors, such as gas or ammonia.
 If vapor levels triggers the sensor, it prevents the water heater from running until vapor levels return to normal, the unit is reset, or the FV sensor is replaced.

 An electric water heater offers a safe and reliable alternative to natural gas and LP water heaters.
 Residential electric water heaters often have less parts than natural gas water heaters because there are only two main parts responsible for heating the water.
-Learn some of the parts unique to electric water heaters and their respective functions below
+Learn some of the parts unique to electric water heaters and their respective functions below.

 An electric water heater requires power.
 Therefore, the unit will have to have a power supply.
 The cord should have its own dedicated outlet with enough power to support the electrical requirements (varies by unit) and a properly sized breaker to ensure that the unit does not overheat, posing a safety hazard.